pedeli123/greyhawk/README.md

 3. Upload your Content (2) to a PUBLIC FOLDER on your private Server [public_html →  Folder]
     - Grant READ PERMISSIONS on that Folder [recommend "0755" (=rwxr-xr-x)]
     - Grant FILENAME & DESCRIPTION INDEXING on that Folder [see Cpanel → Advanced → Indexes]
-4. Ensure direct access to that Folder is not blocked by .htaccess rlies (or similar)
+4. Ensure direct access to that Folder is not blocked by .htaccess files (or similar)
 5. Verify your Folder (3)and its Contents (2) are <em>publicly viewable</em> and <em>indexed</em> at <em>https://url/folder</em>

 ### [B] GOOGLE SHEET SETUP